Configure a connection to a running server and persist credentials locally for later use

-Launch an interactive process to configure a connection to a running Pydio Cells server instance.
+Launch an interactive process to configure a connection to a running Cells server.
 By default, we use a secure OAuth2 process based on 'Authorization Code' Grant.

 If necessary, you might use an alternative authorization process and/or execute this process non-interactively calling one of the defined sub-commands.

-Once a connection with the server established, it stores necessary information locally, keeping the sensitive bits encrypted in the local machine keyring.
-If you want to forget a connection, the config file can be wiped out by calling the 'clear' subcommand.
+Once a connection with the server established, it stores necessary information locally, keeping the sensitive bits encrypted in the client machine keyring.
+If you want to forget a connection, the config file and keyring can be cleant out by calling the 'clear' subcommand.

-WARNING If no keyring is defined in the local machine, all information is stored in clear text in a config file of the Cells Client working directory.
-In such case, do not use the 'client-auth' process.
+If no keyring is defined in the client machine, all information is stored in clear text in a config file of the Cells Client working directory.

 ./cec configure [flags]